ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/indexes/querying/paging.java.markdown

 {WARNING:Warning}
 Starting from version 4.0, if the page size is not specified **on client side**, the server will assume **int.MaxValue** (2,147,483,647) and all the results will be downloaded.
 It is **recommended to set a page size explicitly** to avoid long response times caused by sending excessive amounts of data over the network or high memory consumption caused by handling large quantities of documents.

-You can also set `DocumentConventions.throwIfQueryPageSizeIsNotSet` convention to **true** to guard yourself from executing queries without the page size explicitly set.
-We recommend turning this convention on, especially during development or testing phases to detect early the queries that potentially can return an excessive amount of results.
 {WARNING/}

 {INFO:Performance}